mzhou356/Mod3-Project/README.md

   * Location (DC, MD, VA)
   * Cuisine
   * Price Range (>$$ or <=$$)
-  * Hours of Operation (close before midnight or aftermidnight)
+  * Hours of Operation (close before midnight or after midnight)
 - Provide a set of slides to present
 - Provide Jupyter Notebook for technical audience with an emphasis on readability
 - Detailed data cleaning and helper_functions.py files

 ## Responsibilities
-- Mindy: performed Locations and Price Range analyses
+- Mindy: performed Location and Price Range analyses
 - Ngoc: conducted Cusine and Hours of Operations analyses

 ## Summary of files in the repository